Randy Newman Headshot Session

 With the final “I know what love is,” and the last E chord played, the press burst into the room.
 They had been waiting patiently to ask “Mr. Newman” a few questions and snap a series of candids for their respective papers.
 It was a zoo.

-I leaned over, grabbed the sync-cord to my lights, held it over my head and loudly offered it anyone who wanted to take advantage of my assembled studio lighting.
+I leaned over, grabbed the sync cord to my lights, held it over my head, and loudly offered it to anyone who wanted to take advantage of my assembled studio lighting.

 Someone dropped a pin on the carpet.